 Anne says she became focused on getting things done, performing, being a work horse – do, do, doing.

 That’s when #ACMoreFun was born.
-A personal challenge to get out of her comfort zone and have more fun with her family.
+A personal challenge to get out of her comfort zone, to learn how to be a fun mom and have more fun with her family.

 In this episode, we talk about how the anxiety of raising kids played a role in how Anne got away from the fun nature she had as a child.

 ‘Every time I do something fun, it’s a challenge’